beeware/colosseum/docs/how-to/contribute.rst

 How to contribute to Colosseum
 ==============================

-This guide will help walk you through the process of contributing your first contribution to Colosseum.
+This guide will help you walk through the process of contributing your first contribution to Colosseum.

-Set up your development environment
+Setting up your development environment
 ===================================

-Go to the `Colosseum repository on GitHub <https://github.com/pybee/colosseum>`__, and fork the repository into your own Github account.
+Go to the Colosseum repository on GitHub <https://github.com/pybee/colosseum>`__, and fork the repository into your own Github account.

 Then, you need to set up your development environment.
 To work on Colosseum, you'll need Python 3.4+ installed on your computer.
 Create a virtual environment, and clone your Colosseum